 After receiving a four-star review at Lespinasse in 1994, Chef Gray would carry on creating his trailblazing cuisine and mentoring up-and-coming chefs before making the decision to pursue other ventures in 1998.

-Known for locally sourcing ingredients for his vegetable-forward menu, Chef Gray would wait five years after leaving Lespinasse before bringing his culinary genius back to the plate at his first eponymous restaurant, Cafe Gray.
+Chef Gray was known for locally sourcing ingredients for his vegetable-forward menu.
+Five years after leaving Lespinasse, he brought his culinary genius back to the plate.
+He founded his first eponymous restaurant, Cafe Gray.

 A Visionary Multipreneur

-While it’s no secret he made his mark as a culinary genius, not everyone knew how deeply entrepreneurial Chef Gray was.
+It’s no secret he made his mark as a culinary genius.
+Not everyone knew Chef Gray was also deeply entrepreneurial.
 He had more accomplishments than most and still had so much vision for more he could do for our world.

-He had a deep affection for people and the planet, and wanted to do more to preserve and maximize the resources of the world while healing people with the power of natural nutrition.
+He had a deep affection for people and the planet.
+Gray wanted to do more to preserve and maximize the resources of the world while healing people with the power of natural nutrition.
 Also, he had several compelling ideas on how we could make our planet more sustainable.

 Chef Gray was preparing to expand Goodfish, a business venture that would empower the world’s top chefs to work together to save our oceans.
-He had a revolutionary idea for plastic clothing made from waste, and dreams of making some of the planet’s most precious purified water available to the masses, among other initiatives.
+He had a revolutionary idea for plastic clothing made from waste.
+He had dreams of making some of the planet’s most precious purified water available to the masses, among other initiatives.